InconsolableCellist/EarPerkOSC/README.md

 port=9000
 osc_address_left=/avatar/parameters/EarPerkLeft
 osc_address_right=/avatar/parameters/EarPerkRight
+osc_address_overwhelmingly_loud=/avatar/parameters/EarOverwhelm

 [audio]
-input_device=CABLE Output (VB-Audio Virtual Cable) differential_threshold=0.01
-reset_timeout_ms=1000
+differential_threshold=0.01
+volume_threshold=0.1
+excessive_volume_threshold=0.4
+reset_timeout_ms=500
 timeout_ms=100
-buffer_size_ms=100
 ```

-* `address` and `port` are the address and port of the OSC server you're sending to (VRChat or VOR)
+* `address` and `port` are the address and port of the OSC server you're sending to (VRChat)

 * `osc_address_left` and `osc_address_right` are the OSC addresses for the left and right ear parameters on your avatar.
-You shouldn't need to change these, but they correspond to your VRCExpressionParameter entries
-*  `input_device` is the name of the audio device you want to capture.
-You can find this by running the program and looking at the output.
+* `osc_address_overwhelmingly_loud` is the OSC address for the "overwhelmingly loud" parameter.
+This is used to fold your ears back when the audio is too loud.
 * `differential_threshold` is the minimum difference between the left and right channels to trigger a left or right-only ear perk.
 * `reset_timeout_ms` is the time in milliseconds to wait after the last sound before sending the unperk message, if applicable.
+Low values will make your ears twitchy.
-* `timeout_ms` is the time in milliseconds to wait before trying to perk that ear again
+* `timeout_ms` is the delay in milliseconds to wait before trying to perk that ear again
-* `buffer_size_ms` is the size of the buffer in milliseconds.
-This is the amount of audio data that'll be averaged together before being processed.

 **The important configuration parameters** for most setups are `port`, `input_device`, and to a lesser extent `differential_threshold`, though
 the default value works just fine for me.